jlperona/gpa-converter/README.md

 # gpa-converter

+**This program has been abandoned.
+See [jlperona/pygpa-converter](https://github.com/jlperona/pygpa-converter) for a maintained version with more features.**

 A C++ program to take in student transcript data via CSV format, and convert it to a final GPA in the United States' 4.0 grading scale.

 ## Build